psychemedia/island-storynotes/wightnotes.md

 in the appearance of the two downs muft have arisen rather from the growth of Shanklin, than the sinking of Week ; since the latter, and all the surrounding downs, bear the same relative proportion to each other they ever did, which could not be the case, had any change taken

-Isle of Wight Moncrieff
-p92
-OUR Pisgah for this stage is St Catherine's Down, once held the highest point of the Island, but now dethroned, like Ben Macdhui, in favour of the Ben Nevis of St Boniface.
-It appears that in Georgian days Week Down was charged with hiding Shanklin Down from the view of St Catherine's, as is no longer the case, the moral being that one or other of these heights has been raised or depressed, as may well have happened to superstructures upon so slipperyfoundation.
-Insuchaquestionofmeasure- ments, at all events, "the self-styled science of the " so-called nineteenth century with its more elaborate observations, gives a surer title to eminence.
-But St Catherine's is only a few feet lower than the ridge above Ventnor ; and from it, too, a fine prospect may be had, ranging over the Isle of Wight to the heights of the mainland, and across the Channel to the French coast in clear weather.

-Journey to Isle of Wight Pennant p187
-Divines, who feek for the completion of prophecies, may have a more comfortable and authentic proof, from the recent appearance of SkanMm Down, from the Tower of St.
-Catherine.
-Within memory of man, another, called Week Down, interfered so far as to render the former fcarcely visible from the Tower; but, at prefent, Shanklin Down appears from that ancient ftructure a hundred feet higher than that of Week: so that, in this instance at least, cc?? every valley shall be exalted, and every mountain shall be made low." remember the infinite satisfaction I gave to a truly learned and pious Divine on this subject:, by relating to him, that the later meafures of the height of our boafled??
-Snowdon made it about a hundred and fifty feet lower than it was in the preceding century.

-TOur of Isle of WIght vol I Hassell p192-3
-Stories are told by the inhabitants of the parish of Chale of the sinking of Week down, which lies about three miles off,in the intermediate way between St.Catherine's and
-Shanklin down.
-They say, that formerly Shanklin down, through the interference of Week down, could only be seen from St.
-Catherine's; whereas now it is visible from Chale down; consequently either Week down must have funk considerably, or
-Shanklin down must have increased its altitude.
-And some of the old people tell you that this has partly happened within their own own remembrance.
-So wonderful are the operations of Nature, that it is not for man to say," It cannot be;" but this is an event so far out of her usual course, that I own I could not readily give credit to it.

 https://youtu.be/KHrRHoeVB2Q?t=713  862

-Tour of Isle of WIght vol 1 hassell
-Road to st lawrence
-p 206
-There are many things in Nature which not only appear incomprehensible to a careful observer,but which cannot always be accounted for by the naturalist.
-Of this we met with an instance here.
-W e could not help surveying, with a wonder bordering on astonishment, the sheep that had got over the edges of the craggy precipices, from the downs they grazed on, and lay in the hollows of the rocks, in order to shelter themselves from the heat;- we even observed their bleating young ones carefully to de fcend, and reach their dams in safety.-
-How ,thus fearless of danger, they leave the plains, and venture on these hazardous de clivities, where the least false step must be attended with destruction, is, we believe, beyond the comprehension of the mostfa gacious naturalist.- So extraordinary did it appear to us, that nothing but ocular d e monstration could have convinced us of the truth of it.- The account received from a peasant, had we not seen their situation, would have met with but little credit from us. p207-8
- A phoenomenon of another nature, but not less singular, presented itself to us here.
-When wesatout from Knowle a storm seemed to be pending in the horizon ; and by the time we had reached St.Lawrence we heard several claps ofthunder.
-As every incident which tended to produce picturesque effects instantly attracted our attention, we cast our eyes towards the sea, in order to observe whether any alteration had taken place on its smooth surface ; when , to our great surprise, we plainly perceived a vessel, within eight miles of the shore, labouring under the effects of the storm , and apparently in the greatest distress.
-And what was extremely striking was, that though the sea where where the vessel happened to be,rolled (as it is commonly termed,) mountains high, yet not a breath of that air, which was there fo tempestuous, ruffled the water on the beach beneath us.- An operation of Nature that had never before fallen under our inspection ; and we greatly regretted not having with us some ingenious painter, in the marine line, to take an exact represents ation of it.
-: A light, rendered more bright by the contrast, had spread itself round the electric cloud, which was thus venting its rage upon the helpless ship, and rendered the scene more gloomy.
-By a glass, we could perceive that she laboured much under the 'violence of the storm , and every wave came full fraught with danger.
-For near an hour did the tempest permit us to behold its raging at a distance; but at length a brisk wind springing up, it made its way towards us,and we should have shared in its " pitiless peltings," had we not retired to a neighbouring cottage, where we continued til it had passed on.

 # TO DO